 1975 CSL (Grande Bouche) D Sound Hole Guitar with Soundbox.

-This was the first Maccaferri replica guitar to appear on the market and was manufactured for Summerfield by the Kiso Suzuki factory (a major supplier to Hoshino Gakki) in Japan.
-This is one of the most highly regarded Maccaferri replica guitars on the vintage market.
+This was the 1st Maccaferri replica guitar to appear on the Market and was manufactured for Summerfield by the Kiso Suzuki factory (a major supplier to Hoshino Gakki) in Japan.
+This is one of the most highly regarded Maccaferri replica Guitars on the vintage market.
 It has a solid Spruce top with laminated back and sides in the style of the originals.
 This 1975 instrument is currently set up with silk and steel strings and a lowish action, it plays beautifully with a warm, throaty and mature sound.
-It was originally supplied with steel and bronze acoustic strings and came with a fitted hard shell case.
+It was originally supplied with steel and bronze acoustic strings and came with a fitted Hardshell Case.
 Summerfield introduced a CSL Oval Sound Hole/Selmer model around 1976 and this also proved to be very popular.

-Sumbro was also a brand name used by Summerfield Brothers, an importer based in Gateshead, UK.
-The company later traded as Charles Summerfield Ltd, and the brand they used was CSL.
-Summerfield Ltd
+Sumbro was also a Brand name used by Summerfield Brothers, an importer based in Gateshead, UK.
+The Company later Traded as Charles Summerfield Ltd, and the Brand they used was CSL.
+(C Summerfield Ltd)

-“CSL was a brand name managed by Charles Summerfield Ltd England.
-Maurice Summerfield of the Charles Summerfield Ltd company contributed some design ideas to Hoshino Gakki and also imported Ibanez and CSL guitars into the UK with Hoshino Gakki co-operation from 1964-1987.”
+“CSL was a Brand name managed by Charles Summerfield Ltd England.
+Maurice Summerfield of the Charles Summerfield Ltd company contributed some design ideas to Hoshino Gakki and also imported Ibanez & CSL Guitars into the UK with Hoshino Gakki co-operation from 1964-1987.”

-Mario Maccaferri and Maurice Summerfield watching Louis Gallo playing a CSL Gypsy guitar on the Summerfield Music stand at the British Music Fair in 1975.
+Mario Maccaferri & Maurice Summerfield watching Louis Gallo playing a CSL Gypsy Guitar on the Summerfield Music Stand at the British Music Fair in 1975.
 London – Bloomsbury Centre Hotel.